 Shout out to young people: Please make your views known as Fearless charity’s survey asks `how safe do you really feel?’

-Fearless.org – the youth service of independent charity Crimestoppers – has today launched their national community safety survey.
+Fearless.org (Opens in a new window or downloads a file) – the youth service of independent charity Crimestoppers – has today launched their national community safety survey (Opens in a new window or downloads a file).
 The youth charity wants to gauge how safe young people feel so that they can amplify their voices and represent their views in order to help make Scotland safer.

 Using digital animations that will appear across Snapchat and Instagram, the charity will also promote the survey through face-to-face sessions in schools, youth groups and secure facilities across Scotland.

 Examples of questions: